• Agriscience Strand

 H or AP English IV

-H Animal Science II (Large Animal) and Veterinary Assisting or Horticulture II (Landscaping)
+H Animal Science II (Food Animal) and Veterinary Assisting or Horticulture II (Landscaping)

 Elective